Republic of Moldova

 Date of the monitoring visit: from 12 to 15 June 2018

-This document presents the rapporteurs' conclusions on their visit to the Republic of Moldova from 13 to 15 June 2018, and takes into account previous monitoring, post-monitoring and fact-finding visits organised in the Republic of Moldova since it ratified the European Charter of Local Self-Government in 1997.
+This report was prepared following a monitoring visit to the Republic of Moldova carried out from 4 to 6 March 2025 and builds on previous monitoring and post-monitoring visits organised in the Republic of Moldova since the country ratified the European Charter of Local Self-Government in 1997.

 legend